chevereto/v4-docs/application/reference/security.md

 #### Altering `chv_images` table

-💡 This method won't affect any previously generated links.
+💡 This method won't affect any previous generated links.

 Go to the database, find the `chv_images` table and change the `AUTOINCREMENT` to the ID padding you want to use.